-A Master's degree program or any post-graduate program in Zimbabwe costs anywhere from 1,080,000 Zimbabwe Dollar(s) to 3,250,000 Zimbabwe Dollar(s) and lasts approximately two years.
+A Master's degree program or any post-graduate program in Zimbabwe costs anywhere from 1,080,000 ZWD to 3,250,000 ZWD and lasts approximately two years.
 That is quite an investment.

 Though gender should not have an effect on pay, in reality, it does.
 So who gets paid more: men or women?
-Male employees in Zimbabwe who work in Factory and Manufacturing earn 19% more than their female counterparts on average.
+In the field of Factory and Manufacturing in Zimbabwe, the average difference between the salary of male and female employees is 13%.

-Factory and Manufacturing professionals in Zimbabwe are likely to observe a salary increase of approximately 4% every 29 months.
+Professionals working in Factory and Manufacturing in Zimbabwe are likely to observe a salary increase of approximately 4% every 29 months.
 The national average annual increment for all professions combined is 4% granted to employees every 29 months.

 86% of surveyed staff in Factory and Manufacturing reported that they haven't received any bonuses or incentives in the previous year while 14% said that they received at least one form of monetary bonus.